 Sweeten your drinks and treats with this homemade pumpkin spice syrup.
 While Starbucks has their famous pumpkin spice latte that we all know and love, sometimes it’s a joy to be able to make your own pumpkin spice coffee at home with this easy syrup recipe.

-The best part is, this simple syrup can be used in other treats to give everything a fall theme and warm, spiced flavor.
-Here are some tips and info on how to make and enjoy this diy pumpkin spice syrup.
+The best part is, this DIY simple syrup can be used in other treats to give everything a fall theme and warm, spiced flavor.
+Here are some tips and info on how to make and enjoy it in under 20 minutes.

 Pumpkin Pie Spice History